A Comparative Review of the Rattle GUI for R

 GUIs also differ greatly in how they control the style of the graphs they generate.
 Ideally, you could set the style once, and then all graphs would follow it.
 Jamovi and BlueSky Statistics both work that way.

-Rattle uses various packages to create graphics (e.g., Figure 6), so their appearance differs, and there is no way to standardize their style within Rattle.
-You could use R code to change their appearance by editing the R code in the “Log” tab and submitting it in an R console.
+Rattle uses ggplot2 packages to create graphics (e.g., Figure 5).
+The style is not adjustable without the use of R code, but its use of a white background and and light gray reference lines is attractive and acceptable to most research journals.
+You could use R code to change their appearance by editing the R code in the “Script” tab and submitting it in the R console.

 The types of graphs that Rattle provides follow its focus on data mining, and you create them in the data mining process flow: